 We brought Jewish and Hebrew educational materials for distribution to the Beta Israel and reassured them by our presence that they were not forgotten.
-The Congressmen were exceedingly helpful in negotiations with Gondar officials about expansion of the UAHC Operation REAP (Reform Movement's Ethiopian Jewry Assistance Program), which sends doctors to Jewish and non-Iewish villages in Gondar.
+The Congressmen were exceedingly helpful in negotiations with Gondar officials about expansion of the UAHC Operation REAP (Reform Movement's Ethiopian Jewry Assistance Program). which sends doctors to lewish and non-Jewish villages in Gondar.
 Their most important negotiation, however, took place in Addis Ababa, where they discussed implementation of a family reunification program to allow Jews to leave for Israel legally.
 Though accepted in theory by the Ethiopian government, its implementation in the near future is doubtful.
+"Drought, disease, and the raging civil war all make the lives of the remaining Jews perilous." one month.